Latest Workout Data

 Q: What charities are you racing for and why?

 A: I missed my first "real" Ironman because my son was born 2.5 months premature.
-He toughed it out and showed me what a real Ironman truly is.
+He toughed it out and showed me what true toughness really is.
 In his honor, I completed my own "solo" Ironman distance race in my hometown.
 I named this the race the "Ironbaby."

-Usually, we race the "Ironbaby" annually to raise money for three charities.
-We have chosen the March of Dimes (they help hospitalized kids and without their assistance my son may have never made it) and the Ronald McDonald House (they gave us a place to stay near the hospital in Houston).
+We race the "Ironbaby" annually to raise money for the March of Dimes (they help hospitalized kids and without their assistance my son may have never made it) and the Ronald McDonald House (they gave us a place to stay near the hospital in Houston).
 I have also included the Michael J. Fox Foundation for Parkinson's Research to the list because my own dad is struggling with this terrible disease.
-This year, we are raising money for Mikey McHugh, who is suffering terribly from Hirschsprung's Disease.

 Donation links are at the bottom of this page.